Save the Date Text Invites: How to Share the News About Your Big Day

 Your wedding day will be as unique as you and your partner, so it makes sense that your save the date cards are just as personalized.
 Traditionally, that would mean working with an expensive stationery designer.
 But with Greenvelope, you can customize and send your digital save the dates in an affordable yet no less impressive way.

-Online save the dates strike a lovely balance between a bespoke creation and a cheerful DIY effort.
-You get to customize the look with colors, photos, and wording — even if you don’t usually count art or design among your talents.
-Save the date texts let you spread the news to your guest list at a price point that won’t ruin your wedding budget.Â
+Online save the dates strike a perfect balance between a bespoke creation and a cheerful DIY effort.
+You get to customize the look with fonts, colors, photos, and wording — even if you don’t usually count art or design among your talents.

 What to Include in Your Save the Date Text

 Your text invitations don’t have to be complicated.
-In fact, they often work best if you keep the wording to the minimum.
-Still, there are a few must-have details to feature in your save the date text message.Â
+They often work best if you keep the wording to a minimum.
+Still, there are a few must-have details to feature in your save the date text message.

 Your Guests’ Names

-It might sound obvious, but when you’re sending a digital invite with no physical outer envelope, it can sometimes be confusing to determine who is invited.
-Make things clear by addressing your save the date to your named guests, along with any plus ones if applicable.Â
+It might sound obvious, but when you’re sending a digital invite with no physical outer envelope, it can sometimes be confusing to determine who’s invited.
+Make things clear by addressing your save the date to the specific guest and any plus ones, if applicable.
+With Greenvelope save the dates, you can include guests’ names on the envelope.

 Couple’s Names

 Chances are everyone on your wedding guest list already knows your name.
-It’s still best practice and good etiquette to include your full name on your save the dates.
-This is especially helpful for any distant family members or anyone who’s not sure about how to spell your or your partner’s name.Â
+Including your full name on your save the date invitation wording is still best practice and good etiquette.
+This is especially helpful for distant family members or anyone unsure how to spell your or your partner’s name.

 Reason for Sending

-It should be obvious from your card design, but let your guests know that you’re getting married!
+It should be obvious from your card design, but let your guests know you’re getting married!
 Keep it simple with “Save the date” or something sweet like “We set a date” or “We’ve found the perfect date!”

 Expected Wedding Date

 Your guests can’t save the date if you don’t give them one, so don’t miss this step.
-Feature your proposed wedding ceremony date prominently on your design in a format that’s crystal clear — especially if there could be any confusion around the date format for international guests.
-For example, instead of 11/23 or 23/11, spell it out as November 23 and then include the year.Â
+Feature your proposed wedding ceremony date prominently on your design in a crystal clear format — especially if there could be any confusion around the date format for international guests.
+For example, instead of 6/7/24 or 7/6/24, write the date out in full as June 7th, 2024.

 Potential Wedding Location

 Not everyone has their wedding venue sorted this early, which is totally fine.
-If you do though, feel free to share it now — especially if you’re planning a destination wedding.
+If you do, though, feel free to share it now — especially if you’re planning a destination wedding.
 This way, guests can sort travel plans and hotel bookings early to score the best price.
-If you don’t have a venue booked yet, share the general location of the wedding if you can — even if that’s only a country or state.Â
+If you don’t have a venue booked yet, share the general location of the wedding if you can — even if that’s only a country or state.

 Other Details

-Any other details on your save the date are entirely up to you.
-You might decide to set up a wedding website or registry, which you could provide a link for more information.
-If you’re collecting RSVPs now, tell people the best way to do this.
-It can also help to include “formal invitation to follow” at the bottom of your save the date — especially if your wedding guests don’t need to do anything right now.Â
+If you’re collecting wedding RSVPs now, tell people the best way to do this.
+It can also help to include “formal invitation to follow” at the bottom of your save the date — especially if your wedding guests don’t need to do anything right now.

 Save the Date Wording Ideas to Inspire You

 There’s nothing wrong with sticking to a sweet and simple “save the date” for your text message cards.
 After all, that’s exactly what you want your wedding guests to do.
-If you’re looking for something a little different though, here are some save the date wording examples to inspire you:Â
+If you’re looking for something a little different, though, here are some save the date wording examples to inspire you:

-- Did someone say open bar?
+• Did someone say open bar?

-- Save our wedding date!
+• Save our wedding date!

-- It’s all set for [date]!
+• It’s all set for [date]!

-- Won’t you save the date for us?Â
+• Won’t you save the date for us?

-- We can’t wait to see you on [date]
+• We can’t wait to see you on [date]

-- Heads up, we’ve found a date!Â
+• Heads up, we’ve found a date!

-- Join us on [date] for our magical day!Â
+• Join us on [date] for our magical day!

-- Join us on [date] to party the night away!Â
+• Join us on [date] to party the night away!

-- Keep this date free for us, please!
+• Keep this date free for us, please!

-- After much deliberation, we’ve settled on a dateÂ
+• After much deliberation, we’ve settled on a date.

-- Mark this date on your calendar … you’re invited!Â
+• Mark this date on your calendar … you’re invited!

-- We’re getting everything ready to celebrate with you on [date]
+• We’re getting everything ready to celebrate with you on [date].

 Whether you want to keep it simple, add a touch of humor, or even write a longer message, your save the date text can reflect your personality and wedding theme.

-How to Create a Save the Date Text with Greenvelope
+How to Create a Save the Date Text With Greenvelope

-Creating your own save the date text with Greenvelope couldn’t be easier.
-All you need to do is follow our standard process right up until the sending stage.Â
+Creating your save the date text with Greenvelope couldn’t be easier.
+All you need to do is follow our standard process until the sending stage.

 Start by browsing our wedding save the dates to find a few designs you love.
 Whittle down your shortlist until you’ve found the perfect save the date template.
-What’s lovely is you can also find wedding invitations and thank you cards in a matching design.
 Next, make it completely your own.
-Add an engagement photo, choose your colors, and personalize your wording and details.Â
+Add an engagement photo, choose colors, and personalize your wording and details.

 When you’re happy with your design, move to the next stage of the process — getting your invites ready to send.
-Add your guest list into the system, making sure you have the guest’s name and a way of contacting them — a cell phone number, email address, or both.Â
+Add your guest list into the system, ensuring you have the guest’s name and a way of contacting them — a cell phone number, email address, or both.

 Before you hit send, choose how you want your guests to receive their save the dates.
-If you have an email address on file it’ll go there by default, but you can switch this to a text message if you prefer.
+If you have an email address on file, it’ll go there by default, but you can switch this to a text message if you prefer.
 If you only have a cell phone number for someone, they’ll receive a text message by default.
 Simple!

-Share Your Joy with Beautiful Save the Date Texts
+Share Your Joy With Beautiful Save the Date Texts

 Save the date texts are a great way to share the news that you’ve set your wedding date.
-They’re easy to send, simple to receive, and don’t compromise on style or quality even if you have a tight wedding budget.Â
+They’re easy to send, simple to receive, and don’t compromise on style or quality, even if you have a tight wedding budget.